K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-1-3-4-1-1] <br>
      > **The list of services found are only for services that can be app bounded.**

-3. Click “Save” button to complete connecting after checking the confirmation pop-up.
+3. Click “Save” button to complete connecting after checking the confirm pop-up.
 ![3-2-1-3-4-2-3]

-4. Click App “Restart” button from the App restart confirmation pop-up screen.
+4. Click App “Restart” button from the App restart confirm pop-up screen.
 ![3-2-1-3-4-2-4]

 ### <div id='78'/> 3.2.1.3.4.2.
 Service Information
 1. Click ① "Notepad" button to check service access information from the list.
 ![3-2-1-3-4-2-2]

-2. Can check the following information through the confirmation pop-up screen: Hostname, jdbcUrl, Name,Port, Username, and Password.
+2. Can check the following information through the confirm pop-up screen: Hostname, jdbcUrl, Name,Port, Username, and Password.
 ![3-2-1-3-4-2-1]

 ### <div id='55'/> 3.2.1.3.4.3.
 Unconnect Service
 1. Click “Unconnect” button of the service to unconnect from the list.
 ![3-2-1-3-4-2-0]

-2. Click "Save" button from the confirmation pop-up to complete the disconnect service.
+2. Click "Save" button from the confirm pop-up to complete the disconnect service.
 ![3-2-1-3-4-2-5]

-3. Click “Restart” button from the App restart confirmation pop-up.
+3. Click “Restart” button from the App restart confirm pop-up.
 ![3-2-1-3-4-2-4]

 ### <div id='56'/> 3.2.1.3.5.
 Environment Variable